Opportunities and risk management

 Quantitative risks are those whose potential effect on earnings can be estimated.
 A distinction is made between different probabilities of occurrence.
 The extent of loss is given as the potential monetary impact on the planned Adjusted EBIT.
 Depending on the type of risk, this may relate either to relatively infrequent event risks, such as an IT failure following a cyberattack, or to risks arising from deviations from planned business developments, due to fuel price volatility, for instance.
 Quantitative risks therefore form the basis for the overarching verification of potential deviations from plans and forecasts.
 The thresholds for classifying the monetary Adjusted EBIT effect are defined centrally for the Lufthansa Group and for the Group companies according to standardised criteria.

 The individual qualitative and quantitative risks are divided into classes A, B, C, D and other risks to assess their materiality.
-In accordance with DRS 20, all quantitative A and B risks as well as all qualitative A and B risks that are at least of a “substantial” significance and a “high” magnitude count as material risks for the Lufthansa Group. ↗ G27 Lufthansa risk assessment for qualitative and quantitative risks.
+In accordance with DRS 20, all quantitative A and B risks as well as all qualitative A and B risks that are at least of a “substantial” significance and a “high” magnitude count as material risks for the Lufthansa Group. ↗ G27 Lufthansa risk evaluation for qualitative and quantitative risks.

 Risks for the Lufthansa Group that meet this materiality criterion are presented in a table in the order of their significance for the Lufthansa Group in the section ↗ Risks at an individual level and are described in detail below.In some cases, equivalent risks are shown here in a more aggregated form than that used for internal management purposes.
 Unless stated otherwise, all the operating segments in the Lufthansa Group are exposed to a greater or lesser degree to the risks described.